What Is Cloud Hosting?

 Platform as a Service

-While Software as a Service is more business- and consumer-oriented, Platform as a Service (PaaS) is mainly geared toward software developers and companies that wish to deploy and use their own custom applications.
+While Software as a Service is more business- and consumer-oriented, Platform as a Service (PaaS) is mainly geared toward software developers and companies that wish to deploy and use their custom applications.
 Cloud hosting companies that offer Platform as a Service would simply provide you with a development environment.
 You can then use this development environment to either build an application from scratch or upload an app that you have previously developed.

 One thing to keep in mind when buying a Platform as a Service is to make sure that the cloud hosting provider fully supports your preferred programming language.
 Also, the hosting company may opt to support only a few select frameworks and libraries to keep their service from becoming too bloated.
 In a similar vein, only a few database types may be supported.
-As such, you must make sure that the hosting company is able to fully satisfy all of your project’s requirements before signing up for their service.
+As such, you must make sure that the hosting company can fully satisfy all of your project’s requirements before signing up for their service.

 Platform as a Service provides you with a higher degree of support by the hosting provider when compared to VPS and dedicated hosting, but not as much as you would get with a shared or a semi-dedicated hosting account.